DaddyWarbucks/feathers-fletching/docs/hooks.md

   created_at: (data, context) => {
     // $period is a made up query param that we are offering the client.
     // The feathers-database-adapters will throw an error if they receive
-    // this parameter, so we will use it to create a real query. const { $period } = context.params.query;
+    // this parameter, so we will use it to create a real query and then
+    // delete the "fake" query.
+    const { $period } = context.params.query;
     if ($period) {
       // Delete the "fake" parameter